munkycool/munkycool/README.md

   - Just wait till I have a degree in cybersecurity.
 - Open Source is the way
 - Slight Red Hat fan girl
     - Look, I know what they did, but it's a hard breakup man.
 I am currently looking for other eligible suitors though.
+ - I'm a hypocritical Mac and iPhone user
+    - Apple silicon is just too good, can you blame me?

 ### More stuff about me, like the stuff that you might actually want to know

-- Pronouns: They/Them
+- Pronouns: She/They
 - Deadname for those who still don't know: Bridger
 - Contact: Email me, the link should be on the side of the page.
 Also, shameless plug for Tutanota. *(Their not paying me, I'm just a fan)*

 # Working on / Learning

+- Studying cybersecurity engineering at the wonderful Iowa State University
 - Learning BASH scripting
 - learning Python
 - Thinking about learning Rust.
 Don't ask why I haven't learned it yet, I'm just a little bit lazy